Favourited 236 times

 The rainy season starts around mid-June and lasts until mid-October, with showers.

-The house we are building in 2021 should be roofed late August, so you could also camp there.
+The house we are building in 2021 is roofed, so you could also camp there.

 in 2020 we had only once 5 days in a row with fog during the rainy season... it feels then like being in a poetic movie, with a golden light all around us at sunrise and sunset !